 Phrasal verb run over

-3 forms of the verb run over English verb run over [rʌn ˈəʊvə].
+3 forms of the verb run over The English verb 'run over' is pronounced as [rʌn ˈəʊvə].

 3 forms of verb run over: Infinitive (run over), Past Simple - (ran over), Past Participle - (run over).